r1z4x/OWASPAttackSimulator/docs/SCENARIO_DSL.md

-# OWASPChecker Scenario DSL
+# OWASPAttackSimulator Scenario DSL

 ## Overview

-The OWASPChecker Scenario DSL (Domain Specific Language) is a declarative YAML-based language for defining security testing scenarios.
+The OWASPAttackSimulator Scenario DSL (Domain Specific Language) is a declarative YAML-based language for defining security testing scenarios.
 It supports infinite-step execution with loops, conditions, variables, and comprehensive attack patterns.

 ## Basic Structure